BDC Hamburger Icon

 The government realizes the benefits of business owners hiring employees with disabilities — and the costs of making workplace accommodations — so it financially incentivizes the process via tax benefits.

 Federal financial incentives include the Work Opportunity Tax Credit (WOTC), the Architectural Barrier Removal Tax Deduction and the Disabled Access Credit.
-Employers can also take advantage of state tax credits, although these vary.
+Employers may also access state tax credits, which vary by state.
+These state-level incentives may further reduce

 If you're an employer offering disability leave to an employee, it's crucial to understand your state's regulations surrounding short-term and long-term disability benefits.

-Why companies may hold back from hiring people with disabilities
+Why companies shouldn’t hold back from hiring people with disabilities

 Here’s what companies should know about hiring people with disabilities:

-• Ask employees what they need.
-Because everyone is an individual and has unique needs, the best way to serve any employee is to ask what they need from you.
-Don’t assume someone needs complex job accommodations, and deliver what they do need to the best of your ability.
+• Ask employees what they need: Because everyone is an individual and has unique needs, the best way to serve any employee is to ask what they need from you.
+Don’t assume someone needs complex job accommodations — just deliver what they need to the best of your ability.

 Did You Know?Did you know